StollerSystem/Currency_Exchanger/README.md

 If you select "Error Testistan" from the list it will pass a bad country code for the API call to test the error handling.

+It will also display the last time the rates were updated.

 ## Setup/Installation Requirements